OrangeWulf/Rust-Docs/Plugins Info/_Terms of Use.md

 **1.2.** Breaking any of term will follow stopping all works,orders and updates that assigned to you.

+**1.3.** Before payout plugin can be demonstrated on video or local server.

 ### 2. Plugins
 **2.1.** All plugins that were bought from me will be updated and fixed as soon as it's possible.